antonbezr/Unix-Scripts-Applications/README.md

 ---

-Web Page Byte Size Finder: This application consists of a series of bash scripts that allow a user to determine the size of web pages in bytes.
+Web Page Byte Size Finder: This folder contains a series of bash scripts that allow a user to determine the size of web pages in bytes.
 There is also a script that can parse an exisiting web page for clickable URL addresses.